gemeenteshertogenbosch/verzoekregistratiecomponent/DESIGN.md

 Extending
 -------
-A part of the [haal centraal](https://raw.githubusercontent.com/VNG-Realisatie/Haal-Centraal-BRP-bevragen/master/api-specificatie/Bevraging-Ingeschreven-Perso on/openapi.yaml) the concept of extending has been introduced, its general purpose being to allow the inclusion of sub resources at an api level thereby preventing unnecessary API calls.
+A part of the [haal_centraal](https://raw.githubusercontent.com/VNG-Realisatie/Haal-Centraal-BRP-bevragen/master/api-specificatie/Bevraging-Ingeschreven-Perso on/openapi.yaml) the concept of extending has been introduced, its general purpose being to allow the inclusion of sub resources at an api level thereby preventing unnecessary API calls.
 In the [NL API Strategie](https://github.com/VNG-Realisatie/Haal-Centraal-BRP-bevragen/blob/master/features/expand.feature) this has been implemented as a parameter consisting of comma separated values.
 However the normal web standard for optional lists (conform w3c form standards) is an array.

 __solution__
 The extend parameter has been implemented as an array

 Archivation
 -------
-In line with the extending and fields principle whereby we only want resources that we need it was deemed, nice to make a sub resource of the archivation properties.
+In line with the extending and fields principle whereby we only want resources that we need it was deemed, nice to make a sub resource of the archiving properties.
 This also results in a bid cleaner code.

 Timetravel
 -------
-A part of the [haal centraal](https://raw.githubusercontent.com/VNG-Realisatie/Haal-Centraal-BRP-bevragen/master/api-specificatie/Bevraging-Ingeschreven-Persoon/openapi.yaml) the concept of timetravel has been introduced, as in getting the version of an object as it was on a given date.
+A part of the [haal_centraal](https://raw.githubusercontent.com/VNG-Realisatie/Haal-Centraal-BRP-bevragen/master/api-specificatie/Bevraging-Ingeschreven-Persoon/openapi.yaml) the concept of timetravel has been introduced, as in getting the version of an object as it was on a given date.
 For this the `geldigop` [see the docs](file:///C:/Users/ruben/Desktop/doc_gba_historie.html#operation/getBewoningen) header is used.
 In addition the `geldigvan` and `geldigtot` are introduced as collection filters.

-The commonground proto componant natively supports time traveling on all entities that are annotaded with the @Gedmo\Loggable, this is done by adding the ?validOn=[date] query to a request, date can either be a datetime or datedatime string.
+The commonground proto component natively supports time traveling on all entities that are annotated with the @Gedmo\Loggable, this is done by adding the ?validOn=[date] query to a request, date can either be a datetime or datedatime string.
 Any value supported by php's [strtotime()](https://www.php.net/manual/en/function.strtotime.php) is supported.
 Keep in mind that this returns the entity a as it was valid on that time or better put, the last changed version BEFORE that moment.
 To get a complete list of all changes on a item the ?showLogs=true quarry can be used.

 __solution__
 In compliance with [schema.org](https://schema.org/validFrom) `geldigop`,`geldigvan` and `geldigtot` are implemented as `validOn`,`validFrom` and `validUntil`.
-And can be used a query parameters on colelction operations.
+And can be used a query parameters on collection operations.

 Additionally `validOn` can be used on a single object get request to get the version of that object on a given date, a 404 is returned if no version of that object can be given for that date